theinvertedform/umt.world/about.md

 ---
-title: About the Website
+title: About This Website
-description: A page describing the aesthetic goals, content, and technical implementation of umt.world.
-abstract: A short essay about new media and literature.
-Schematic lists on how the URLs should be structured; methods used for that collection; the design principles, inspirations, ambitions.
+description: Inspiration, theorization, technical implementation, and goals for this website.
+abstract: This website is a literary project, but it is also an attempt to creatively design a new media work.
+This page presents some of the research I have undertaken to develop my understanding of what a website can be.
+The principles and inspiration behind the web design, the structure, and the critical mission.
+This is also where I collect technical information and logs.
 layout: meta
 toc: true
 tags:
-  - umt.world
-  - personal
   - web design
   - new media
 status: active development